Dye Creek Preserve, California © Ian Shive

 Additional Important Issues

-Strengthen Conservation Compliance – Strengthen conservation compliance to prevent conversion of significant and sensitive habitats, with special emphasis placed on removing incentives to drain wetlands and convert native prairie or grasslands to cropland.
-Congress should once again link conservation compliance with crop insurance, as it was before the 1995 Farm Bill.
-The full Senate passed a bill that included conservation compliance in the last Congress.
+Strengthen Conservation Compliance – Linking conservation compliance with crop insurance, as it was before the 1995 Farm Bill, will strengthen conservation compliance to prevent conversion of significant and sensitive habitats, with special emphasis placed on removing incentives to drain wetlands and convert native prairie or grasslands to cropland.